wvitzthum/modelServer/README.md

   --patch '{"data":{"ingress.class":"kourier.ingress.networking.knative.dev"}}'
 ```

-### Alternatively we can setup a Raw Deployment Mode
+### Alternatively, we can setup a Raw Deployment Mode
 Add the following annotation to the deployment yaml(s).
 ```bash
 metadata: